jcslm001/murty.io/readme.md

 ### Production Server

-First configure your web server to send requests to your domain directly to the `public` in this directory.
+Configure your web server to send requests to the relevant domain directly to the `public` sub-directory.

 To minify the front-end assets for production use: